apache/spark/dev/REFRESHING_CI_CACHE.md

 # Manually refreshing the images

+Note that in order to refresh images you have to not only have `buildx` command installed for docker, but you should also make sure that you have the buildkit builder configured and set.

+More information can be found [here](https://docs.docker.com/engine/reference/commandline/buildx_create/)

 The images can be rebuilt and refreshed after the constraints are pushed.
 Refreshing image for particular python version is a simple as running the [refresh_images.sh](refresh_images.sh) script with python version as parameter: